-to wrap the entire
+Use Bacon (to taste) to wrap the entire Venison Backstrap (1).

 Start at one end of the strap and roll the bacon around overlapping each pass.
 Continue doing this down the length of the venison backstrap.

 Season the outside of the bacon wrapped backstraps with a little Killer Hogs The A.P.
 Rub (to taste) for a little extra kick in the color department.
 At this point they’re ready for the smoker.

 Once the cooker is up to temperature add a chunk or two of pecan wood and place the backstraps on the cooking grate.
 It’s going to take about 1 -1 ½ hours of cooking but I highly recommend using an internal thermometer so you can keep an eye on the temperature as it climbs.

 Add Sesame Oil (2 tablespoon), Sesame Seeds (1 tablespoon), Scallion (3) and Jalapeño Pepper (1) to the glaze and heat for 2 minutes in the microwave on high.

 Stir and heat for another 1 to 2 minutes.

 Immediately remove the meat from the grill once the alarm sounds, and let it rest for 10 minutes.
-Serve and enjoy!